Last Updated on

 This is most famous for its distinctive shape and its long rich history.
 Oxen Craig (518 m) is the highest peak of Bennachie and it takes around 90 minutes to reach the top.
 There are also several trails around this area which vary from gentle routes through Bennachie’s woodland to demanding hill climbs.

 If you are interested in learning more about the hill and the wildlife that lives close to it, the Bennachie Centre is the perfect place to start your expedition.

-If you are planning on clumbing the hill, check ou Walkhighland’s guide here.
+If you are planning on clumbing the hill, check out this Walkhighland’s guide.